Azure Compute VM Command Executed

 About

-Identifies command execution on a virtual machine (VM) in Azure.
+Identifies synchronous command execution on a virtual machine (VM) or virtual machine scale set (VMSS) in Azure via the action-based Run Command ("runCommand/action").
 A Virtual Machine Contributor role lets you manage virtual machines, but not access them, nor access the virtual network or storage account they’re connected to.
-However, commands can be run via PowerShell on the VM, which execute as System.
-Other roles, such as certain Administrator roles may be able to execute commands on a VM as well.
+However, commands can be run on the VM via the Run Command feature, which execute as System (Windows) or root (Linux).
+Other roles, such as certain Administrator roles, may be able to execute commands on a VM as well.

 Tags